jelix/gandi-v5/README.md

 - retrieve an organization by name
 - LiveDNS: domains list
 - LiveDNS: records list
-- LiveDNS: create a record into a zone
+- LiveDNS: create/update/delete a record into a zone

 Feel free to help us to implement other API ;-)